 Sanction / Meet Announcement Process (updated):

-SIS registration and / or sanction will maintain a meet announcement form for teams to use that meets all USA Swimming Sanction requirements in Article 202.4 of the USA Swimming rulebook and any additional requirements from the Program Committee (i.e., late entries, on-deck registrations).
+SIS registration and / or sanction will maintain a meet announcement template for teams to use that meets all USA Swimming Sanction requirements in Article 202.4 of the USA Swimming rulebook and any additional requirements from the Program Committee (i.e., late entries, on-deck registrations).

 Scratch and no show rules will be consistent across all meets held in SI (with the exception of zone / USA Swimming sponsored meets).
 No show in a prelim (or timed final) in a deck seeded meet will result in swimmer being barred from the next event.
 No show in finals will follow USA Swimming rulebook Article 202.7.11.6.D (all) and Article 202.7.11.7.E (1-3) -- new.

-When a meet is running at multiple sites on the same weekend to ensure appropriate timelines, the meet must have a consistent offering to the members (i.e., relay opportunities, event order, awards for swimmers)
+When a meet is running at multiple sites on the same weekend, the meet must have a consistent offering to the members (i.e., relay opportunities, event order, awards for swimmers) -- new

 All host teams / meet directors are responsible for submitting a sanction application, fees and draft meet announcement to the SIS Registration Chair.
 In the event that SIS Registration chair is the team host or meet director, the information will go to the Technical Chair or General Chair.

 The meet announcement must be reviewed by the assigned meet ref.
-The meet ref, meet director, and meet management person names and emails will be included to receive a sanction.
+If not meet ref is assigned, the officials chair should review.
+The sanctioned meet announcement will have the meet ref, meet director, and meet management person names and emails.

 The sanction / meet announcement should be completed and posted on the website no less than 45 days before the start of the meet.